S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/objection.md

 {{define:objection}}

-You can think of objections as a simple tool for harvesting distributed intelligence and improving decision making.
+You can think of objections as a simple tool for harvesting distributed intelligence and improving decision-making.

 Be aware that withholding objections can harm the ability of individuals, teams or the whole organization to achieve their objectives.